HCMID/validatormodel/README.md

 This is a template repository illustrating HC MID validation and verification using an interactive Pluto notebook.

+## Status

+The validating notebook is in early stages of development.
+The [project issue tracker](https://github.com/HCMID/validatormodel/issues) includes a 1.0 milestone identifying issues that need to be resolved before the notebook can be considered mature enough to consider a thorough validation of cross-project MID standards for editing projects.

 ## Organization of repository